The Monkees discography: Compilation albums

-I: Greatest Hits did not appear on the Billboard 200 chart, but reached #21 on Billboards Top Pop Catalog Albums chart on 22 July 2000.
+I: Greatest Hits did not appear on the Billboard 200 chart, but reached number 21 on Billboards Top Pop Catalog Albums chart on 22 July 2000.
 Prior to December 2009 albums over 18 months old were ineligible to appear on the Billboard 200 chart.

 Box sets

 This list does not include expanded editions of the Monkees' albums or multi-part compilations where the individual parts were not previously released separately.